-As the dry market dropped off following the highs seen in September 2019, the underlying sentiment was that only a resolution in the ongoing trade war between the US and China would signal a change of fortune and provide a boost for the dry market, driving up rates.
-However, renewed concerns over the health of the global economy spurred on by fears over the rapid spread of the corona virus in China that have shaken the market, compounding fears that this could affect demand.
+Renewed concerns over the health of the global economy spurred on by fears over the rapid spread of the corona virus in China that have shaken the market, compounding fears that the trade war could affect demand.

 The last few weeks have shown the traditional dramatic plunge in the Baltic indices and the seasonal lull that we have come to expect in the run up to the Lunar New Year celebrations.
 So far, we have seen the Baltic dry index fall to a near four-year low of 539, well below levels seen in the same period last year which came in the wake of the Vale dam disaster.
 The period market has also taken a hit, with rates for a capesize for one year down 14% from the start of the year to an average of $12,500/pdpr*.
 Whilst we have come to expect a drop in rates at this time of year the magnitude of this downturn has come as a surprise.

 Last year we saw rates recover in the second half of 2019 volumes recovered as Vale returned to the market faster than expected and the impending IMO regulations caused a reduction in vessel supply.
 Many capes left the market for scrubber installation and with yards were running behind schedule, capesize vessel supply faced further disruption.
 Freight rates for the second half of Q2 2019 were firmer overall and six-month capesize timecharter rates in the pacific rose to $27,500/pdpr.